mathieu-benoit/mycellarsandtastes/README.md

-# mycellarsandtastes
+# My cellars and Tastes

 ![My Cellars and Tastes logo](https://lh3.googleusercontent.com/iecYX3GeU0nt72cgxniuwjVTTke9kAsE58aWDKngrrGq1NT9_estMaNmIVCj2VBoIV4=s180-rw)

-This repository contains only for now the resources related to the translation of the Android application "My Cellars and Tastes": https://play.google.com/store/apps/details?id=com.mycellar
+This repository contains only for now the resources related to the translation of the Android application "My cellars and tastes": https://play.google.com/store/apps/details?id=com.mycellar

 This application is available in 6 languages:
 - English (default)